hanhanwu/Hanhan_Conference_Notes/The_AI_Conference2024.md

 ## Questions to Think 🤔
 * Doordash uses LLM ot generate the data, can we also use LLM to generate data?
 Such as cross selling product pairs?
-* How to use AI to unlock creativity?
 * How to use AI to streamline the process of changes?

 [1]:https://andisearch.com/